Adiós amigos...Close to 700 sick, jobless migrants return to Venezuela - Trinidad and Tobago Newsday

 Most of the passengers were sick, unemployed, single mothers, pregnant women and children.

-Some of the adults had taken advantage of the registration exercise in mid-2019 offered by the Government which allowed 16,523 foreigners to live and work in this country.
+Some of the adults had taken advantage of the registration exercise in mid-2019 offered by the Government which allowed 16,523 of them to live and work in this country.

-But the forced closure of restaurants, bars, and other businesses to combat the spread of covid19 by the Government left hundreds of Venezuelan nationals jobless, hungry and some even evicted from their rented apartments and longed to return home.
+But the forced closure of restaurants, bars, and other businesses to combat the spread of covid19 left hundreds of Venezuelan nationals jobless, hungry and some even evicted from their rented apartments and longing to return home.

-Even though our borders were closed to the refugees after the registration exercise many Venezuelans still made it ashore over the last two years arriving in pirogues on deserted beaches across the country's porous borders.
+Even though TT's borders were closed to the refugees after the registration exercise, many Venezuelans still made it ashore over the last two years, arriving in pirogues on deserted beaches around the country's porous borders.

-The vast majority of the passengers said they had to return home owing to various difficulties they endured in TT.
+The vast majority of the passengers on Saturday said they had to return home owing to various difficulties they endured in TT.

 "I worked while I was healthy, then I started to get sick from a facial attack and between the sun and the worries of not being able to work I was forced to go home to my family," he said.